Andrea Begley: Controversy

-The victory of Begley in The Voice raised the ire of competing coach will.i.am, who stormed off the set at the time her victory was announced.
-He took to Twitter to express his outrage, saying "You should feel the audiences vibration in the room tonight after the publics vote…its #unexplainable…so sad…perplexed Andrea is amazing…dontGETmeWRONG…but we know who has the incredible voice".
+The victory of Begley in The Voice raised the ire of competing coach will.i.am, who reportedly stormed off the set at the time her victory was announced.
 Begley expressed understanding at his disappointment, saying "Will spoke to me and he wishes me well, but obviously everybody wants their act to win.
 But at the end of the day, the audience voted me, so that's it."

 In response to online criticism focused on Andrea's disability, members of the public and spokespersons for disability charities spoke out in support of Begley.
 Rosaleen Dempsey, children and youth services manager for the Royal National Institute of Blind People (RNIB) Northern Ireland, of which Begley is a committee member, told the Belfast Telegraph: "We've all seen the disparaging remarks about Andrea's sensational win on Saturday night, but the fact remains, she received the most votes because the majority of voters loved her voice.
 RNIB NI would like to congratulate Andrea and we're confident that with her fabulous voice and tenacious personality, she will go far."

 A spokeswoman for Disability Action said, "Andrea has demonstrated her huge talent over the past number of weeks and we wish her every success in the future.
 Anyone commenting negatively in relation to Andrea's disability should think about the very positive attitude that Andrea has and deal with their own prejudices."